The Absence of War

-The Absence of War is a play by English playwright David Hare, the final installment of his trilogy about contemporary Britain.
+The Absence of War is a play by English playwright David Hare, the final instalment of his trilogy about contemporary Britain.
 The play premiered in 1993 at the Royal National Theatre, London, England.

 The play is based on his behind the scenes observations of the Labour Party leadership during their unsuccessful General Election campaign of 1992.

-The central character, party leader George Jones, is so smothered and constricted by his cautious advisers that eventually none of the great talents that brought him to prominence are visible to the public.
+The central character, party leader George Jones, is so smothered and constricted by his cautious advisers that eventually none of the great talents that brought him to prominence is visible to the public.